weipin/CCTContactsReader/README.md

 Before you get started, you need to add CCTContactsReader.h, CCTContactsReader.m and AddressBook.framework to your project.

 After that, you can create a CCTContactsReader instance, assign it a delegate and call `obtainDataFromAddressbook:`.
 The argument `propertyKeys` is the 'keys' of the data you want to obtain as Objective-C objects.
 At the time of writing this, there are only two types available: `CCTContactsReaderABPersonEmailProperty`(email address) and `CCTContactsReaderABPersonPhoneProperty`(phone number).
-The CCTContactsReader instance will return the objects in delegate method `contactsReader:didObtainData:authorizationStatus:authorizationStatus:error:`, as argument `data`.
+The CCTContactsReader instance will return the objects in delegate method `contactsReader:didObtainData:authorizationStatus:error:`, as argument `data`.

 ```
     CCTContactsReader *reader = [[CCTContactsReader alloc] init];